QData/spacetimeformer/README.md

 ## Using Spacetimeformer in Other Applications
-If you want to use our model in the context of other datasets or training loops, you will probably want to go a step lower than the `timeformer_model.Timeformer_Forecaster` pytorch-lightning wrapper.
-Please see `timeformer_model.nn.Timeformer`.
+If you want to use our model in the context of other datasets or training loops, you will probably want to go a step lower than the `spacetimeformer_model.Spacetimeformer_Forecaster` pytorch-lightning wrapper.
+Please see `spacetimeformer_model.nn.Spacetimeformer`.
 ![arch-fig](readme_media/arch.png)

 ## Citation